NSW Wildlife Information Rescue and Education Service: History and background

-WIRES was established in 1985, when an injured Australian white ibis was found in Hyde Park, Sydney.
+The concept of WIRES was established in the 1980's, when an injured Australian white ibis was found in Hyde Park, Sydney.
 No organisation, government or conservation group could be found to take responsibility for its care.
 Other animal welfare groups, such as the RSPCA, were not experienced with the needs of native animals, while the only suitable government agency, the National Parks and Wildlife Service, did not have the funding and staff levels needed to cope with injured fauna.

 A small group of private citizens formed to take on this responsibility and, by learning from one another, built up the knowledge and experience to meet the unique needs of Australian wildlife.
 The network grew quickly and in 1986 WIRES was officially launched in Sydney.
 In 1987 it was incorporated as a non-profit organisation.

 As at 2020, WIRES has a network of some 3000 volunteer members in 28 branches across NSW.
 WIRES received around 100,000 phone calls from the public in 2010, and was called to assist over 95,000 mammals, birds, reptiles and amphibians.
 WIRES works closely with veterinarians, zoos, the NPWS and other animal welfare organisations.

 In December 2019, WIRES announced that the organization experienced emergency conditions as never before.
 At the end of 2019, volunteers of WIRES attended more than 3,300 rescues for wild animals.
 Meanwhile, its rescue line received more than 20,000 calls.

 During the 2019-2020 bushfire crisis in Australia, WIRES had received around $60 million until February in donations from individuals and companies concerned about wild animals.
 In August, the total amount reached $90 million.
 WIRES decided to redistribute the money to other licensed animal rescue organisations across Australia.
 The animal welfare organization also provided grants for animal carers.